M-Lin-DM/M-Lin-DM.github.io/_posts/2021-04-10-VAE-zeroshot-part-2.md

 When viewed in the 3D latent space, the set of all training images forms a intrinsically 2-dimensional (sheet-like) data manifold (See YouTube [video](https://www.youtube.com/watch?v=uo8HXx9Ik7k)).
 This is unsurprising considering that
 1. The images are drawn from a 2D parameter space
 2. They are sampled densely enough to cover the entire space of possibilities (besides in the hole region)
 3. The images change continuously: small changes in the parameters lead to small changes in the corresponding images.
 This means too that any image $$x^k$$ can be smoothly deformed into another $$x^l$$ by "walking" across the dataset in the direction of the desired destination image.
-This is essentially what each transect of images does, denoted by P.
+This is essentially what each transect of images, denoted by P, does.
 ![](/images/VAE_zeroshot/banner.jpg){: .align-center}
-<font size="4">Fig. Latent space embedding with transects.
+<font size="2">Fig. Latent space embedding with transects.
 Several transect images on P2 are connected by a pink line to their corresponding latent vector.</font> <br />

 ![](/images/VAE_zeroshot/mu_embedding_annotated.jpg){: .align-center}
-<font size="4">Fig. Latent space embedding with transects.
+<font size="2">Fig. Latent space embedding with transects.
 I added a beige line to illustrate the boundary around the hole region and outer edge of the sheet.</font> <br />

 [![video link](/images/VAE_zeroshot/mu_embedding_thumb_resize.png)](https://www.youtube.com/watch?v=uo8HXx9Ik7k "video"){: .align-center}
 Click to view video